fbpx

 6. The 2014 Yankees didn’t have a single everyday player under 30.
 They did have 40-year-old Derek Jeter, 40-year-old Ichiro Suzuki, 38-year-old Alfonso Soriano, 37-year old Carlos Beltran, 36-year old Brian Roberts and 34-year-old Mark Teixeira, as Cashman rebuilt the 2005 All-Star team nine years too late.
 Kevin Long lost his job over that lineup.

-The 2015 Yankees relied on 39-year-old Alex Rodriguez, Jacoby Ellsbury, Chase Hadley And Stephen Drew.
+The 2015 Yankees relied on 39-year-old Alex Rodriguez, Jacoby Ellsbury, Chase Hadley and Stephen Drew.
 When that didn’t work out, Long’s replacement Jeff Pentland lost his job after one season.

 Pentland’s replacement Alan Cockrell oversaw the 2016 on-the-fly rebuild, Aaron Judge’s historic rookie season, the best full season of Gary Sanchez’s career and a 25-home run season from Didi Gregorius.
 The 2017 Yankees came within one win of the World Series, and it didn’t matter.
 Like his manager, Cockrell was fired.